Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$ GeV/$c$: Introduction

 \section{Introduction}

-The NA61/SHINE is a fixed-target experiment located on the North Area H2 beam line of the CERN SPS.
-The experiment utilizes multiple Time Projection Chambers (TPCs) that cover the entire forward hemisphere, effectively functioning as a large-acceptance hadron spectrometer, more details in Ref.~\refcite{Abgrall:2014xwa}.
-The detector setup of NA61/SHINE, depicted in Fig.~\ref{fig:detectorsetup}, enables exceptional tracking capabilities down to $p_{\rm{T}} = 0$ GeV/\textit{c}.
+The NA61/SHINE is a fixed-target experiment located in the North Area H2 beamline of the CERN SPS.
+The experiment utilizes multiple Time Projection Chambers (TPCs) that cover the entire forward hemisphere, effectively functioning as a large-acceptance hadron spectrometer, for more details see Ref.~\refcite{Abgrall:2014xwa}.
+The detector setup of NA61/SHINE, depicted in Fig.~\ref{fig:detectorsetup}, enables exceptional tracking capabilities down to zero transverse momentum.

 The primary objectives of NA61/SHINE include investigating and mapping the phase diagram of strongly interacting matter at various temperatures and baryon-chemical potentials, essentially creating a system and beam energy scan.
-This proceedings focuses on our study using intermediate ($^{40}$Ar+$^{45}$Sc) collision system at 40\textit{A} GeV/\textit{c} and 75\textit{A} GeV/\textit{c} beam momentum ($\sqrt{s_{\rm{NN}}} \approx 8.8$ and $12$ GeV, respectively), at 0\--10\% centrality comparing to our previous analysis at 150\textit{A} GeV/\textit{c} ($\sqrt{s_{\rm{NN}}} \approx 17$ GeV).
-Our analysis studies the QCD phase diagram using quantum-statistical (Bose-Einstein) correlations with final state interactions, with spherically symmetric L\'evy distributions:
+This proceedings focuses on two-pion femtoscopy study using intermediate ($^{40}$Ar+$^{45}$Sc) collision system at beam momenta of 40\textit{A} GeV/\textit{c} ($\sqrt{s_{\rm{NN}}} \approx 8.8$ GeV) and 75\textit{A} GeV/\textit{c} ($\sqrt{s_{\rm{NN}}} \approx 12$ GeV), at 0\--10\% centrality, compared to our previous analysis at 150\textit{A} GeV/\textit{c} ($\sqrt{s_{\rm{NN}}} \approx 17$ GeV) in both $^{7}$Be+$^{9}$Be and $^{40}$Ar+$^{45}$Sc.
+Our analysis studies the QCD phase diagram using quantum-statistical (Bose-Einstein) correlations with final state interactions, described with spherically symmetric L\'evy distributions~\citen{Csorgo:2003uv,Metzler:1999zz}:

-where $R$ is the L\'evy scale parameter, $\alpha$ is the L\'evy stability index, $\boldsymbol{r}$ is the vector of spatial coordinates and the vector $\zeta$ represents the integration variable (we also use $\hbar = 1$ in all of the equations).
+where $R$ is the L\'evy scale parameter, $\alpha$ is the L\'evy stability index, $\boldsymbol{r}$ is the vector of spatial coordinates and $\boldsymbol{ \zeta}$ is the vector that represents the integration variable, all of the equations use $\hbar = 1$.

-The key relationship for measuring Bose-Einstein correlations shows that the momentum correlations, $C(q)$, are related to the properties of the particle emitting source, $S(x)$, which describes the probability density of particle creation for a relative coordinate \textit{x}.
+The key relationship for measuring Bose-Einstein correlations shows that the momentum correlations, $C(q)$, are related to the properties of the particle-emitting source, $S(x)$, which describes the probability density of particle creation for a relative coordinate \textit{x}.
 This is expressed as

 where $\tilde{S}(q)$ is the Fourier transform of $S(x)$, and \textit{q} is the relative momentum of the particle pair (with the dependence on the average momentum, $K$, of the pair suppressed.
 See more details in Ref. ~\citen{NA61SHINE:2023qzr}).